Phonics and Reading

 Synthetic phonics is not the only reading strategy we use to help pupils learn to read.
 We give pupils regular opportunities to practise reading by sight high frequency words and words that cannot be read by sounding out.

 Our curriculum provides opportunities for pupils to read for purpose throughout our termly topics.
-They read poems, and have opportunities to compare texts and to discuss and compare books in an extra-curricular ‘Book Club’.
 Pupils also have the opportunity to borrow books from our school library.

 A statutory phonics screening check is taken by every Year One child in June.
 Any Year Two pupils who did not pass the screening when they were in Year One will retake the check.

 The check is very similar to tasks the children already complete during phonics lessons (RWI).
 The focus of the check is to ensure that all children can read by the end of Year 2.
 The Year 1 screening will provide evidence to help teachers plan for Year 2.